-The job of delivering nice gifts to good children and cenere e carbone (ashes and coal) to naughty ones belonged to La Befana, a good-hearted but very ugly witch.
+The job of delivering nice gifts to good children and cenere e carbone (ashes and coal) to naughty ones belongs to la Befana, a good-hearted but very ugly witch.
 Her name comes from befania, a corruption of the Greek word epifania, which means apparition or manifestation.
 Outside its Epiphany context, befana refers to an ugly woman.

 According to one legend, the Magi stopped by Befana’s house and invited her to accompany them on their trip to Bethlehem.
 She refused because she had too much housework.
-Regretting her decision, Befana gathered presents in a bag, hopped on her broomstick, and took to the skies.
-Unable to pick up the Magi’s trail, she stopped at every house along the way to leave gifts for the children, just in case the Christ Child was there.
+Regretting her decision, Befana gathered presents in a bag, hopped on her broomstick and took to the skies.
+Unable to pick up the trail, she stopped at every house along the way to leave gifts, just in case the Christ Child was there.

-Different towns and regions of Italy traditionally celebrated L’Epifania in various ways.
-Some had a living crèche, with the village’s newest baby in the role of Jesus.
+The towns and regions of Italy developed different local traditions.
+Some set up a living crèche, with the village’s newest baby in the role of Jesus.
 In others three children dressed as the Magi with a golden star atop a pole sang pasquelle (little songs) about the three kings as they paraded through the streets.

 Words and Expressions